SolidLabResearch/Challenges/reports/external-service-stores-calendar-in-pod.md

-The repository contains both a [frontend](https://github.com/renyuneyun/calendar-orchestrator/tree/main/app) and a [backend](https://github.com/renyuneyun/calendar-orchestrator/tree/main/core), but only the backend is relevant for this challenge.
+The repository contains both a [frontend](https://github.com/renyuneyun/calendar-orchestrator/tree/main/app) and a [backend](https://github.com/renyuneyun/calendar-orchestrator/tree/main/core), but only the backend is relevant for [challenge #68](https://github.com/SolidLabResearch/Challenges/issues/68) and this report.

 ## User flow